silksmith/silksmith/README.md

 ```
 repositories {
     maven {
+    	jcenter() // or mavenCentral() - currently needed to run the sass part via jruby

-    	url="http://dl.bintray.com/silksmith-io/silk" // here are some packages on bintray
+    	url="http://dl.bintray.com/silksmith-io/silk" // here are some silk packages on bintray
     }
 }